Contents of this post

 Example of situational disability

-- Parent working with a baby in one arm.
+- A parent working with a baby in one arm.

 Cognitive

-The cognitive disabilities may affect any part of the nervous system which has a significant impact on how well people hear, see, speak, move, how well they perceive and understand information.
-However, cognitive disabilities do not necessarly reflect or impact the intelligence of a person.
+Cognitive disabilities may affect any part of the nervous system which has a significant impact on how well people hear, see, speak, and move, how well they perceive and understand information.
+However, cognitive disabilities do not necessarily reflect or impact the intelligence of a person.

 Permanent Cognitive Disabilities